ashishsonone/Excel-Duckdb-Add-In/README.md

 `=EDUCK.QUERY("SELECT NOW();")`

 ## TODO
-[ ] Return arrays to fill multiple cells
+- [ ] Return arrays to fill multiple cells
-[ ] input ranges / table name so can run queries on that
-    `=QUERY("SELECT COUNT(*) FROM t", "t", A1:D10)`
-    `=QUERY("SELECT * FROM marks JOIN students on marks.student_id=students.id", "marks", A1:D10, "students", F1:K10)`
+- [ ] input ranges / table name so can run queries on that `=QUERY("SELECT COUNT(*) FROM t", "t", A1:D10)` `=QUERY("SELECT * FROM marks JOIN students on marks.student_id=students.id", "marks", A1:D10, "students", F1:K10)`
-[ ] clean up connections after query runs
+- [ ] clean up connections after query runs
-[ ] How to isolate parallel queries
+- [ ] How to isolate parallel queries
-[ ] Figure out how to work without network location for manifest [ ] Deploy as a public addin so that one click install
+- [ ] Figure out how to work without network location for manifest
+- [ ] Publish to addin store so that one click install

 ## How to run locally for development
 - Run npm run dev-server - this will serve the assets on localhost:3000